vVvOvOvVv/SimpleTruckScene/README.md

 # SimpleTruckScene
-The scene is a simple programm of a truck on top of thhe ground.
+The scene is a simple programm of a truck on top of the ground.

 FUNCTIONS ================================================================

 Users can interact with the scene via the arrow keys: